Find Affordable College Courses

 Fairfield, CT

-The in-demand master’s degree programs at Sacred Heart University helped the school earn the #2 place on this year’s ranking of the most popular applied mathematics schools in Connecticut.
-Located in the suburb of Fairfield, Sacred Heart is a private not-for-profit school with a medium-sized student population.
+A rank of #2 on this year’s list means Sacred Heart University is a great place for applied mathematics students working on their master’s degree.
+Located in the large suburb of Fairfield, Sacred Heart is a private not-for-profit school with a medium-sized student population.

 Women make up 22% of the applied math majors at the school.